 Deputy U.S. marshals may be placed for duty at any of the 94 districts throughout the United States; they must remain at their initial duty station for a minimum of three years.
 After one year of service, deputy U.S. marshals are eligible for promotion to a higher pay-grade level.

-For law enforcement professionals, a Master’s in Public Safety or a related field can be an excellent stepping stone to career advancement.
+For law enforcement professionals, a Master’s in Public Safety or a related field can be an excellent stepping stone to advancing your career.